 - Open-world San Andreas.

-Free roam across a large Los Santos-style map: city streets, highways, countryside, and coastline to explore on foot or by vehicle.
+Free roam across a large Los Santos-style map.
+City streets, highways, countryside, and coastline are all there to cover on foot or behind the wheel.

 - Three-character action.

-The port draws on the trio of Michael, Franklin, and Trevor, with mission-style tasks including driving, shootouts, and heist setups.
+The port pulls from the trio of Michael, Franklin, and Trevor, with mission-style tasks that mix driving, shootouts, and heist setups.

 - Unlocked content and currency.

-Community builds typically ship with money unlocked and extra skins or outfits available from the start, so you skip the grind and explore the full sandbox.
+Community builds usually arrive with money unlocked and extra skins or outfits ready from the start, so you can skip the grind and dig into the full sandbox.

 - Vehicle variety and customization.

-Cars, bikes, and other rides are available to commandeer and modify, mirroring the customization loop of the original game.
+Cars, bikes, and other rides are yours to grab and modify, echoing the customization loop of the original game.

 - Touch and controller support.

-An on-screen control layout handles driving and combat, with external Bluetooth controllers supported for a more console-like feel.
+An on-screen control layout handles driving and combat.
+You can pair an external Bluetooth controller too if you want a more console-like feel.

 - Mostly offline play.

-The bulk of the game runs without a connection, so you can play on the go without burning mobile data.
+The bulk of the game runs without a connection, so you can play on the move without eating into your mobile data.

 How to install

-This is a large download (roughly 1.2 GB), so install over Wi-Fi and make sure you have a couple of gigabytes of free storage before you start.
+This is a hefty download at roughly 1.2 GB.
+Install over Wi-Fi and clear a couple of gigabytes of free storage before you start.

 - Download the APK file

 Tap the download button on this page.
-The file saves to your default Downloads folder.
-Give it time; it is a large file.
+The file lands in your default Downloads folder.
+Give it a moment, since it is a large file.

 - Allow installs from this source